uwWiSTEM/uwWiSTEM.github.io/README.md

 # UW WISTEM Official Website

-The main page is: https://carol-yao.github.io/wistem_website/index.html
+The main page is: uwwistem.com

-The events page is: https://carol-yao.github.io/wistem_website/events.html
+The events page is: uwwistem.com/events

-See Zeplin link for specs.